New report underscores conditions that made Prince George’s vulnerable to covid-19

 Council member Derrick Leon Davis (D-District 6) said that especially for a majority-minority jurisdiction, it was frightening to see how few dollars were being spent on the health of residents.
 “That is absolutely heart-wrenching,” he said of the lack of funding relative to other jurisdictions.

+Anita Chandra, a senior policy researcher at Rand and one of the authors of the report, said the coronavirus has shown the extent to which health policy intersects with housing, public safety and other government policies.
+She said the disruption caused by the virus will give officials in Prince George’s and across the country new opportunities to think about how they are allocating funding.

+“It’s a health pandemic, but it’s also a social and economic pandemic,” Chandra said in an interview.
+“It got overlaid on an already fragile social fabric.”

-The percentage of uninsured residents dropped from 15 percent in 2009, when Rand conducted its last comprehensive report on the county, to 11 percent in 2018.
+The percentage of uninsured Prince George’s residents dropped from 15 percent in 2009, when Rand conducted its last comprehensive report on the county, to 11 percent in 2018.
 But Prince George’s continues to have the highest percentage of uninsured residents in the state.

-In District 2, 26 percent of residents are uninsured, which researchers said could be because undocumented residents are not be eligible for health insurance or might not try to get it, because of fears of deportation.
+In District 2, 26 percent of residents are uninsured, which researchers said could be because undocumented residents are not eligible for health insurance or might not try to get it, because of fears of deportation.

 Health literacy, which refers to the extent to which people understand basic health information, is dramatically lower in poorer Prince George’s County communities, mostly inside the Beltway, than in the wealthier neighborhoods outside it.